The Cape Cod Chronicle

 Harwich News ➤

-HARWICH — Town officials are ready to move forward with the rental of space at the Harwich Middl...
+HARWICH ─ Beverly Johnson never thought at the age of 80 she'd be part of a public protest.
+Ho...

-HARWICH — Recreation is the big winner when it comes to accessing Community Preservation Act fun...
+HARWICH — The permitting process for restoration of the face of Brooks Free Library has the hist...

-HARWICH — The town's population has decreased by 1.5 percent over the past 15 years, but Harwich...
+HARWICH — Town officials are asking federal and state representatives to help give the Army Corp...

 Orleans News ➤